triploc/gencall/README.md

 })
 ```

 These transformation operations and validation checks are performed in order.
 When validation checks fail, the issues are recorded in `req.errors`.
-If the `validate` parameter is true and there are validation errors, an HTTP 400 Invalid Request error will be thrown and the route the logic will not be executed.
+If the `abort` parameter is true and there are validation errors, an HTTP 400 Invalid Request error will be thrown and the request will not be processed.

 __Tranformation Parameters__